Skip to content

 (Australian Print, Online, Radio, TV)

-If Australian media mention volumes picked the President, Trump would have the win for this week, as the candidates make their closing statements to voters heading to the polls.
-We don’t see any specific stand-out stories in this coverage, just pundits making predictions about the future electoral outcomes in swing states based on early voting data and the last polls coming out of the US.
+Interestingly, Australian media mention volumes were able to accurately picked the future President, as Trump had quite a lead in share-of-voice ahead of his win.
+We didn't see any specific stand-out stories in this coverage, just pundits making predictions about the future electoral outcomes in swing states based on early voting data and the last polls coming out of the US.